 Referral Hiring and Wage Formation in a Market with Adverse Selection

-Firms often rely on employee referrals to facilitate the hiring process and circumvent problems of asymmetric information.
-Important questions regarding how the use of employee referrals affects labor market outcomes arise: Does referral hiring via social links lead to a more efficient allocation of workers to firms, compared to when hiring is possible only on a competitive public market?
-In order to utilize the social links of their current employees, are firms willing to pay a premium above the competitive wage?
-We present a model that allows us to derive testable hypotheses and design a laboratory experiment to address these questions.
-In line with the predictions, we find that, if feasible, firms do hire via employee referrals, which in turn mitigates adverse selection and elevates wages.
-Importantly, firms anticipate the future value of incumbent high-productivity workers' social links, leading to higher wage offers even when hiring them solely in the competitive market.
-We also document that market efficiency falls short of the theoretical prediction and identify risk aversion and the dynamic nature of the hiring process as reasons for this inefficiency.
+The widespread use of employee referrals raises questions regarding how they affect labor market outcomes: Does referral hiring lead to a more efficient allocation of workers compared to when hiring is possible only on a competitive market?
+To utilize the social links of their current employees, are employers willing to pay a wage premium?
+We present a game-theoretic model and provide results from a laboratory experiment to address these questions.
+In line with the theoretical predictions, employers often hire via employee referrals, which in turn mitigates adverse selection and elevates wages.
+Importantly, employers anticipate the future value of incumbent high-productivity employees' social links and are willing to take the risk of offering higher wages, even when hiring on the competitive market.
+We also find that employers' risk aversion and the dynamic nature of the hiring process can help account for the inefficiency remaining in the labor market.

 Keywords: Adverse selection, referral hiring, wage formation, social links